 If your operations are severely affected, consider introducing a voluntary special leave policy on a temporary basis whereby individuals can opt to take paid or unpaid leave.
 Be mindful that there could be some employees who are willing to take additional time off and welcome a break, but others may struggle financially if they lose pay.
 Consider offering a shorter working week or other flexible resourcing arrangements and communicate the business reasons to employees.

 Have in place plans that will enable the organisation to operate on a skeleton staff if necessary.
 Identify key services and roles that are essential and can’t be put on hold, as well as projects or roles that could be temporarily stood down.
 Identify those individuals and managers who have transferrable skills, who can fulfil more than one function and could be allocated to more essential roles.

 Remember, the risk of catching coronavirus in Ireland is still low.
 At this point the focus has to go on prevention and mitigation, and there is a lot that government, employers and the public can do to minimise risk.

 Action should be taken from a sense of care and compassion, with public health uppermost, and be delivered with a message of Keep calm and carry on.

 Explore our related content

 Answers to frequently asked questions to offer guidance in responding to the coronavirus disease, COVID-19

-Download a range of practice materials to assist in supporting their business and workforce through a global health emergency
+Download a range of practical materials to assist in supporting businesses and workforces through a global health emergency